frnrbt/ondorse-home/about.md

       relativeUrl: true
 layout: page
 ---
+At Ondorse, we believe that compliance teams should stop spending time on repetitive and manual verification tasks when they can be automated.

 At Ondorse, we believe that too much information does not empower anyone, on the contrary, it is overwhelming and time consuming.

 At Ondorse, we believe that you should not fetch company information, but that it should be pushed to you.